DubienkaBorough of Dubienka, Chełm District, Lubelskie Voivodship

 Dubienka was a temporary ghetto on the way to death camps.
 In April 1940 Jews from Łódź were brought in there.
 “In 1942 a number of transports arrived from the Lublin District and also from the Cracow District where 218 thousand Jews lived in 1942.
 Those who were not taken to the death camp in Bełżec straight away were placed in Dubienka, among others.
 The first murder of Jews in Dubienka happened in October 1940 when all the Jews present in Dubienka were ordered to gather on the square opposite the synagogue.
 Approx. 110 people were chosen and shot to death immediately.
 The rest was transported to a temporary camp in Hrubieszów.
 Those who survived Hrubieszów were killed in the death camp in Sobibór.
-A document from the GKBZH Archives from 1972 does not answer the question what happened to the bodies of people murdered on that day in Dubienka (IPN BU 2448/560.)
+A document from the Chief Commission for the Examination of German Crimes in Poland from 1972 does not answer the question what happened to the bodies of people murdered on that day in Dubienka (IPN BU 2448/560.)

 No documents confirming the murder of Jews in Dubienka in 1942 were found in the archives of the Institute of National Remembrance.
 What was found, though, was a survey from 1968, according to which in October 1943 bodies of 54 Jews were buried on the Jewish cemetery in Dubienka.
 They were murdered because “they did not report to the camp despite an order to leave.”
 The mass grave’s dimensions were meant to be 15 metres by 2 metres.
 Among the people killed on that day were: Rut Nuckim, a tailor from Dubienka, 50 years old; Biederman Icek, a tinsmith from Dubienka, 49 years old; Raful, a merchant from Dubienka, 25 years old with his wife, 21 years old.
 The other names could not be established.
 All the murdered people came from Dubienka and surrounding villages (IPN BU 2448/559.)

-Meanwhile, in the “Register of Hitlerite crimes 1939-1944 in the Hrubieszów District”, in the “Register of murdered people” (sent by PGRN 196801971, Hrubieszów District) there is an information that in 1943 in Dubienka 2100 Jews were murdered.
-They were meant to be deportees from Cracow as well as Jews from the area, killed on the same day on the Jewish cemetery.
+Meanwhile, the “Register of German crimes comitted between 1939-1944 in the Hrubieszów District”, (sent by PGRN 196801971, Hrubieszów District) provides an information that in 1943 in Dubienka 2100 Jews were murdered.
+They were meant to be deportees from Cracow as well as Jews from Dubienka area, killed on the same day on the Jewish cemetery.